 The discoveries of the New World are a classic example of ideas being “in the air”.
 For example, the US patent office received two applications for a working telephone (from Bell and Grey) only a couple of hours apart, and it took years of litigation for Bell’s (possibly fraudulent) claim to prevail.
 Fifty years earlier, at least five ideas for an electrical telegraph sprouted almost simultaneously from Faraday’s work on electricity and magnetism.
 (Before that, a telegraph was a semaphore system using towers spaced in line of sight to each other.
 Both the French and English used telegraphs during the Napoleonic Wars.
 The best-known was the 200-mile line connecting the Admiralty in London to the fleet bases in Plymouth and Portsmouth, in use until supplanted by a Morse-style electrical telegraph in the 1840’s.
-I suppose those line-of-sight hills have now sprouted microwave transmission towers.)
+I suppose those line-of-sight hills have now sprouted microwave and cell phone transmission towers.)

 Separated by half the planet, Darwin and Wallace simultaneously published their works on evolution through survival of the fittest without detailed knowledge of the other’s work.
 (The idea had been “in the air” for almost a hundred years before Darwin; he didn’t get credit for inventing it, but for proving it beyond reasonable doubt.
 The Origin of Species is by far the most boring-but-influential book ever written, as Darwin used extreme overkill to prove his thesis in excruciating detail.)